 March 21, 1897, two men went to the gallows, behind the Newport Courthouses, for the last public hanging in Campbell County, for one of the most gruesome murders that ever happened in Kentucky.
 The two men were convicted of killing Pearl Bryan, whose body was found headless just behind what is now the YMCA in Fort Thomas, KY.
 Her body was identified by the tag in her custom-made shoes as she was from a well do to family from Indiana.
 Her killers tried to perform an abortion on Pearl which went terribly wrong.
 The case was very popular nationally at the time, provoking citizens to take souvenirs from the crime scene and buy Pearl Bryan “merchandise” from a store near the Newport Courthouse.
 One report says the trial was “theatrical.”
 The actual double-hanging was urged to be done hastily due to the threat of a public lynching by friends and relatives of Bryan.
 Jim Reis, author, historian and well known reporter and columnist for the Kentucky Post, in an article titled “Pieces of the Past,” relates that even during a jail break, the two men remained in their cell in fear of being lynched and were heavily protected until hung.

-December 12, 1899, William S. Taylor became the 33rd Governor of Kentucky.
-He was initially declared the winner of the disputed gubernatorial election of 1899, but the Kentucky General Assembly, dominated by the Democrats, reversed the election results, giving the victory to his Democratic Party (United States) opponent, William Goebel.
+December 12, 1899, William S. Taylor (R) was inaugurated as the 33rd Governor of Kentucky.
+The Kentucky General Assembly, dominated by the Democrats, reversed the election results, giving the victory to his Democratic Party opponent, William Goebel.
 Taylor served only 50 days as governor.

 * Possible Updates Required